wolfv6/keybrd_DH/examples/shiftRegs/README.md

 Someone that understands electronics can can figure this out.

 # Indicator LEDs on Teensy LC (sr5_dodohand_PCB)
-Indicator LEDs connected to Teensy LC would be implemented same as current DodoHand on Teensy 2 (for really bright indicator LEDs, use the 20mA pins).
+Indicator LEDs connected to Teensy LC would be implemented same as the current DodoHand on Teensy 2 (for really bright indicator LEDs, use the 20mA pins).

-# Indicator LEDs on 74HC595 (sr5_dodohand_PCB)
+# Indicator LEDs on 74HC595 (sr4_keys, sr5_dodohand_PCB)
 Indicator LEDs not on Teensy are powered by 74HC595 shift registers.
 The 74HC595 is connected to Teensy controller via 2 additional wires:
 * SS